mfkimbell/kubernetes-docker-ansible-notes/README.md

 #### L7 Loadbalancers (Service Mesh and HA-Proxy)

-* **SSL termination** refers to the process of decrypting encrypted traffic (using the Secure Sockets Layer protocol) before it reaches a web server, typically done by a load balancer or dedicated device, which then forwards the decrypted data to the server,
+* **TLS termination** refers to the process of decrypting encrypted traffic (using the Secure Sockets Layer protocol) before it reaches a web server, typically done by a load balancer or dedicated device, which then forwards the decrypted data to the server,

 <img width="699" alt="Screenshot 2025-02-19 at 6 48 31 PM" src="https://github.com/user-attachments/assets/f9f5c356-de70-49d3-9096-ce011bcd0ab8" />